Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 Be Prepared

 Usually obtaining a pre-approval from the insurance company requires a good amount of paperwork.
-Each company has its own requirements as well as the definition of ‘medically necessary” when considering a patient a qualified candidate.
+Each company has its requirements as well as the definition of ‘medically necessary” when considering a patient a qualified candidate.

 It is important to have a good understanding of what your insurance policy covers and expects so you can successfully receive approval.